Best Camping String Lights for a Cozy Campsite Ambience

 Best Premium

 The BareBones Edison are a USB-rechargeable lighting solution that works with either a portable charger or while plugged into an adapter.
-Although they’re a bit on the pricey side (the most expensive option on our list, to be exact!), their price is justified by their durable design and premium materials like water and rust-resistant powder-coated steel.
+Although they’re a bit on the pricey side, their price is justified by their durable design and premium materials like water and rust-resistant powder-coated steel.

 While the Barebones might not offer enough light to illuminate your entire camp, their sophisticated, triple-mini-lamp design is perfect for creating warm mood lighting for camping activities like dining or playing cards.